Lost Romance

 Lost Romance (浪漫輸給你 (Làngmàn Shū Gěi Nǐ, Romance Lost to You)) is a 2020 Taiwanese romantic-fantasy television series created and produced by Sanlih E-Television.
 Starring Marcus Chang and Vivian Sung, it tells the story of an editor in a publishing company who magically finds herself transported into the pages of a romance novel – and comes face-to-face with the man of her dreams.
 The series premiered on Sundays at 10:00 p.m. on TTV in Taiwan from June 7, 2020, to October 18, 2020, and aired on Saturdays at 10:00 p.m. on cable television SET Metro from June 13, 2020, to October 24, 2020.
 The series was filmed as it aired.
-It is available for streaming internationally on Viki, Vidol, and Netflix with multilingual subtitles for the global viewers.
+It is available for streaming internationally on Rakuten Viki, Vidol, and Netflix with multilingual subtitles for the global viewers.

+DailyView ranked Lost Romance as the “Most Popular Taiwanese Drama of the Year.”
+It is also one of the highest-rated Taiwanese dramas on Viki, with a score of 9.6 out of 10.
 The behind-the-scenes clips were broadcast at the end of each episode under the name Encountering Romance Every Second.
 (Chinese: 遇見浪漫的每一秒).